kubeshop/tracetest/docs/test-definition-file.md

 - `UPDATE accounts SET remaining_users ...`

 In this case, the service is instrumented so that each query generates a span of type `database`.
-You can get a list of sql operations
+You can get a list of sql operations:

 ```yaml
 outpus: